What Is General Liability Insurance in South Carolina?

 • Health Care and Medical Services: Prisma Health in Greenville and MUSC Health in Charleston anchor the state’s healthcare network.
 Providers manage risks that include patient slips during humid months, medication errors and complications tied to treatment.
 Home health workers also deal with tight layouts, steep stairs and older home designs common in historic areas.

 • Distribution, Logistics and Warehousing: The Port of Charleston and warehouse hubs along the I-95 corridor handle large volumes of goods moving through the region.
-Operations often involve forklift incidents on loading docks, injuries during inventory handling and damage claims when stored products are crushed or contaminated.
+Operations involve forklift incidents on loading docks, injuries during inventory handling and damage claims when stored products are crushed or contaminated.

-• Retail and Small Business: Shops in downtown Charleston, Greenville and Columbia often operate in preserved historic buildings.
+• Retail and Small Business: Shops in downtown Charleston, Greenville and Columbia operate in preserved historic buildings.
 Business owners deal with customer injuries from wet floors after sudden rain, unstable merchandise displays and trip hazards tied to brick sidewalks or raised entryways that cannot be altered.

 Learn If You Need It: Do I Need General Liability Insurance?